geopython/pygeometa/docs/content/reference/mcf.md

 -------------|------------------|-----------|-------|---------:
 scope.level|Optional|hierarchical level of the data specificed by the scope|dataset|ISO 19115:2003 Section B.2.4.5
 lineage.statement|Optional|general explanationn of the data producer's knowledge about the lineage of a dataset|this dataset was produced from a custom process against dataset xyz|ISO 19115:2003 Section B.2.4.2.1

-## Tips

-### Keyword Substitution

-pygeometa supports using the following keyword substitutions:

-* `$year$`, which is substituted for the current year with the YYYY format, example: 2016
-* `$date$`, which is substituted for the current date with the YYYY-MM-DD, example: 2016-12-22 format
-* `$datetime$`, which is substituted for the current date and time with the YYYY-MM-DDThh:mm:ssZ, example: 2016-12-22T16:34:15Z format